blacklabelops/volumerize/README.md

 ## Dry run

-You can pass the `--dry-run` parameter to the restore command in order to test the restore functionality beforehand:
+You can pass the `--dry-run` parameter to the restore command in order to test the restore functionality:

 ~~~~
 $ docker run --rm \